Block untrusted fonts in an enterprise

 If the MitigationOptions key isn't there, right-click and add a new QWORD (64-bit) Value, renaming it to MitigationOptions.

-Update the Value data of the MitigationOptions key, making sure you keep your existing value, like in the important note below:
+Make sure the Base option is Hexadecimal, and then update the Value data, making sure you keep your existing value, like in the important note below:

 Your existing MitigationOptions values should be saved during your update.
 For example, if the current value is 1000, your updated value should be 1000000001000.

 View the event log

 After you turn this feature on, or start using Audit mode, you can look at your event logs for details.